 Indian religions, like Hinduism, Buddhism and Jainism, can be spoken of as “Dharmic religions,” which are completely different.
 The historical fact of Buddha, or Krishna, or Mahavira (the founder of Jainism) is not the central event.
 Rather, we ourselves, and everybody else too, can attain the same state as these beings have.
 In the Buddhist context, we can all attain liberation and enlightenment, and the other Dharmic religions also present their own interpretation of liberation.
 This is one of the fundamental differences between our Western, Abrahamic religions, and the Indian religions.

 When we look at the three refuges, it’s important not to look at them through the projection of our Abrahamic religions, that we may have grown up with.
-It’s not that Buddha was the only one who attained enlightenment, and if we believe in him we’ll be saved.
-So normally I avoid the term “refuge” because it gives a rather passive flavor, as in all we have to do is say “Buddha, save me!” and we’re saved.
+It’s not that Buddha was the only one who attained enlightenment, and if we believe in him, we’ll be saved.
+So normally I avoid the term “refuge” because it gives a rather passive flavor, as if all we have to do is say “Buddha, save me!” and we’re saved.
 That’s not Buddhism.
 I prefer to use the term “safe direction,” where the Buddha, Dharma and Sangha indicate a safe direction for us to go, where we can also attain what Buddha attained for ourselves.
 Although Buddha taught us a way to protect ourselves, we have to put it into practice.
 It’s our own efforts for our own attainment, that will help to protect us from suffering.

 The Dharma Gem

 When we talk about the deepest Dharma Gem or Jewel, or however you want to call it, it’s something that’s rare and precious, which is the literal meaning of the two syllables with which the Tibetans translated gem here.
 We’re talking about the actual state of true stoppings, and the attainment of true pathway minds that bring them about and result from them.
 These are things we need to attain ourselves, so we must be convinced that they are attainable.
-Our discussion of the two truths and Four Truths help us understand that there are such things as liberation and enlightenment, and that we can attain them ourselves.
+Our discussion of the two truths and the Four Truths helps us understand that there are such things as liberation and enlightenment, and that we can attain them ourselves.

 The Buddha Gem